suikan4github/rpn_engine/README.md

 - SegmentDecoder class : Convert the digit character to the segment pattern.
 - StackStrategy class : Stack machine template.

+This is targeting the SHARP EL-21x pocket calculator.
+Thus, follows restriction exists :
+- The Console class assume 9digits display.
+- The EncodeKey function assumes the key matrix of the EL-21x.

+The [rpn2026](https://github.com/suikan4github/rpn2026) project is a client of this library.

 To obtain the reference manual, run doxygen :
 ```shell
 cd doc